 If you don’t understand something your transitioning person is talking about or has mentioned, politely tell them you’re having trouble connecting the dots, and that you need some guidance.
 It’s likely that they know a great deal about what you don’t understand, and they may be able to answer.
 However, always ask if it’s okay to talk to them and ask them questions.
 Everyone has personal boundaries, and they need to be respected.

-If your loved one hasn’t already asked you to call them by a different name or used their preferred pronouns, start doing it.
-It’s also possible they don’t want to be called by a different name or use other pronouns – but it’s important to know regardless.
-If you don’t know what their pronouns are, simply ask them.
+If your loved one hasn’t already asked you to call them by a different name or used their personal pronouns, start doing it.
+It’s also possible they don’t want to be called by a different name or use other pronouns—but it’s important to know regardless.
+If you don’t know what their pronouns are, ask them.
 You should also ask them if there is another name they’d prefer you call them.
-Those two things – name and pronouns – are important to someone who is transitioning.
+Those two things—name and pronoun—are important to someone who is transitioning.
+Sometimes they're not.
 If you follow their preferences, it will make them feel supported and seen for who they are.
 Keep in mind, you might use the wrong pronoun or name while you’re switching to their new ones.
 If you do, apologize and correct yourself.
 Your loved one will appreciate your effort, and know it might take some time to adjust.

 Every trans person is different.
 Everyone who decides to transition is different, and they transition for different reasons.
 They have different experiences, thoughts, feelings and emotions.
 So you should not and cannot make a stereotype assumption about your loved one transitioning and trans folks.
 Their reason for transitioning may be completely different from what another trans person’s is.
-Additionally, just because someone is transitioning, does not mean they are changing their entire identity – although some may choose to and are entitled to.
-So, for example, don’t assume that someone who is trans masculine will now like sports, wearing men’s clothes, or love UFC fighting (but who doesn’t?).
+Additionally, just because someone is transitioning, does not mean they are changing their entire identity—although some may choose to and are entitled to.
+So, for example, don’t assume that someone who is transmasculine will now like sports, wearing men’s clothes, or love UFC fighting.

-Trans folks deal with so much stigma, including bullying, harassment, and assault.
+Trans folks deal with so much stigma and discrimination, including bullying, harassment, and assault.
 Be aware of insulting and harmful words, and do not use them.
 Using derogatory, politically incorrect words to describe someone who is trans can be very hurtful and triggering.

 Everyone is different.
 And everyone’s needs may be different.
-If your loved one hasn’t already set up a support system – like therapy, support groups, etc. – encourage them to find something works for them.
+If your loved one hasn’t already set up a support system—like therapy, support groups, etc.—encourage them to find something works for them.
+It's also their prerogative if they choose not to do any of those things.
 There are plenty of resources, professionals, and communities someone who is transitioning can rely on.
 Be mindful when discussing resources with them.
 You don’t want to come off as demanding or doubtful about your loved one’s ability to go through the transition process.